joanroig/cloud-invoicing/README.md

     $ yarn start:once

-## Build and run the production server
+## Run the production server locally

-The project can run as a server to execute the invoice generation on demand, this will be explained in next steps to do everything in the cloud.
+The project can run as a server to execute the invoice generation on demand.
 You can test it locally by executing the following commands, and then accessing http://localhost:8080 in your browser every time you want to trigger the generation:

     $ yarn build
     $ yarn start

-## Apps Script & Google App Engine integration
+# Google Cloud Platform integration

 After verifying that everything works locally, you may want to automate the PDF generation in the cloud.

-**Heads up: This may take a lot of time and troubleshooting if you are not experienced with the Google Cloud platform.**
+> :warning: **Heads up: This may take a lot of time and troubleshooting if you are not experienced with the Google Cloud Platform.**

 We need to create a Google Cloud project, upload the code to App Engine, create an Apps Script and secure the communication between Apps Script and App Engine to finally trigger the invoice generator from the accounting sheet.